 Scratch that.
 No BUTTER OR OIL even need apply guys.
-Because this German chocolate cake has got NONE OF THAT.
+Because this German chocolate cake, like the paleo chocolate avocado cake with coconut flour, has got NONE OF THAT.

-By this time, you’ve sort of realized my VERYVERY obvious love for avocado-ing all the desserts, mostly in the form of gluten free chocolate chip cookies and paleo gluten free chocolate cake.
+By this time, you’ve sort of realized my VERYVERY obvious love for avocado-ing all the desserts, mostly in the form of gluten free chocolate chip cookies or healthy chocolate chip cookies and paleo gluten free chocolate cake.
 Which means, you’re probably on the right brain-train when you’re putting 2+2 together and guessing that avocado is the base of our German chocolate cake.